PrarthanaPatil97/passAssign/README.md

 Step 7 : Next, Run the command in console heroku run rake db:migrate and run suceesfully.
 Step 8: Run another command in console heroku run rake db:seed to seed data in database created recently.

+Step 9: Next, Open app and signUp with userid pwd and this is a link to app https://passassign.herokuapp.com/